 - Be part of an award-winning tradition.
 Low student-faculty ratio of 11-1, often 8-1 in upper-division classes, means your work will always get quality attention and constructive feedback

 - You’ll have the opportunity to share your work with visiting professional writers including winners of the National Book Critics Circle award, the National Book Award, state and national Poet Laureates, and Guggenheim Fellows.

 - Many of our students publish in national and regional journals and magazines while still completing the undergraduate program.

-- Select students are sent to the AWP (Associations of Writers and Writing Programs) conference for real-world professional networking – an experience that most undergraduate writers can only dream about!
+- Select students are sent to the AWP (Associations of Writers and Writing Programs) conference for real-world professional networking.

 - Employers in virtually every industry cite “strong written communications skills” as “essential” – especially in higher-tier and management positions.
 So whether your dream is to be an author, a journalist, or CEO of a Fortune 500 company…studying writing can help get you there.

 Converse has a long history of developing award-winning writers and scholars.
-Current students and recent grads have earned such awards as:
+Our majors have earned such awards as:

 - The Hub City Prize for Creative Non-Fiction, Fiction, and Poetry

 - The award for the best student paper and best student presentation in the Humanities at the Upstate Research Symposium

 - The prestigious AWP Intro Award from the Association of Writers and Writing Programs